Codefend/core/README.md

   }
 }

-// Or for a better orgnanized naming convention:
+// Or for a better organized naming convention:
 /**
  *
 1- class -> starts with c_